Lomztein/Moduthulhu/README.md

 ### Standard modules

-* Server Messages, a module which sends various messages to chat on certain events!
+* Server Messages, a module that sends various messages to chat on certain events!

-Well there isn't any more, but dude I've been working on this for like two days gimme a break.
+* Command Root, a module that implements my [Advanced Discord Commands](https://github.com/Lomztein/Advanced-Discord-Commands) library.
+It should act as a base for any other command-using module.

 ## Creating new modules